cdzhang/netlogo_latex_minted/README.md

 ```
 which pygmentize
 ```
-_On Ubuntu, if pygments is installed in /usr/local/bin, the libaray is in/usr/local/lib.
-If it is installed in /usr/bin, the libarary is in /usr/lib/_
+_On Ubuntu, if pygments is installed in /usr/local/bin, the library is in/usr/local/lib.
+If it is installed in /usr/bin, the library is in /usr/lib/_

-copy the **lexer** file to the the **lexer** libary
+copy the **lexer** file to the the **lexer** library
 ```
 sudo cp netlogo.py /usr/lib/python2.7/dist-packages/pygments/lexers/
 ```